 Bingham and District Choral Society was founded in 1972.

 We are a mixed, friendly, soprano, alto, tenor and bass (SATB) choir of about 90 people.
-We hold no auditions but achieve a high standard for our three concerts each year.
+We hold no auditions but achieve a high standard for our four concerts each year.

 We sing in some wonderful locations and often with other choirs.